FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 appointed to the Board of Governors of St. John’s Hospital for the duration of

-Councillor O’Dea’s term as Mayor of the Metropolitan District of Limerick.--- 5
+Councillor O’Dea’s term as Mayor of the Metropolitan District of Limerick.
+---
+5

 (e)